 The publication of the Duclert report and of the final version of the Muse report illustrates the interest of the notion of cindynic hyperspace, which enables the description of the actors concerned by a situation of danger or conflict, their organisations and their behaviour.

-The basic entity in cindynical analysis is the actor, who can be individual, or collective.
+The basic entity in cindynic analysis is the actor, who can be individual, or collective.
 Each actor is described by five aspects or dimensions: data, models (or, more broadly, knowledge), objectives, rules and values.
-These five dimensions constitute its cindynical hyperspace.
+These five dimensions constitute its cindynic hyperspace.
 Historically, a first space formed by the data, models and objectives dimensions was inspired by Herbert Simon, since situation evolution depends on the decisions of actors, which depend on the information and knowledge at their disposal.
 Then the rules and values dimensions were added when their roles were highlighted by the post-disaster reports.

 If the analysis of these dimensions enables to diagnose gaps or deficits in each of them, it is important to notice that the plans formed by these dimensions are the place of the analysis of the relations between these dimensions.
 For example, the decision of an actor, therefore his objective, depends on his knowledge, which is limited: this is the main idea of bounded rationality conceptualised by Herbert Simon.